Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 People who have dyspnea describe it as difficulty in breathing or shortness of breath.
 They often compare it to feeling like they are suffocating or being smothered.
-In many cases, patients may develop anxiety or panic if they feel they cannot breathe.
-Often their anxiety and fears can make the dyspnea worse.
-By panicking, patients can become more breathless and begin a cycle that is hard to stop.
+In many cases, you may feel anxious or panic if you think you cannot breathe.
+Often your anxiety and fears can make the dyspnea worse.
+By panicking, you can become more breathless and begin a cycle that is hard to stop.

 Emphysema or chronic bronchitis

-Pain medications can make breathing easier.
+Pain medicines to make breathing easier

 Pursed-lip breathing.
-To do this type of breathing, keep the lips pressed together tightly, except for the very center.
+To do this type of breathing, keep your lips pressed together tightly, except for the very center.
 Take normal breaths.
 Breathe in through the nose.
 Then take twice as long to breathe out through the center of your mouth.

-Copyright © 2014 Baylor Health Care System All Rights Reserved. |
+Copyright © 2017 Baylor Scott & White Health.
+All Rights Reserved. |

-3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR
+3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR